 Key Takeaways

-Who says you have to completely give up work when you retire?
-Once all your retirement planning comes to fruition, it can be a great time to relax, but it can also be a time to pursue retirement hobbies that make money to help supplement your retirement income.
+Who says you have to give up work completely when you retire?
+After years of saving and planning for retirement, it can be a time to relax.
+It can also be a time to try new hobbies that bring in extra income.

 1. Professional Gaming